yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-08/lab/README.md

-# LAB - Data Modeling
+# LAB - Express Routing & Connected API

 You have been provided a partially working API server.
 The assignment for today is to complete the server's functionality by creating the data models and writing a full test suite